 Environmental Justice is considered as RVMPO selects projects to receive discretionary funds (Congestion Mitigation and Air Quality and Surface Transportation Block Grant Program).
 Target populations living in the vicinity of a proposed project are identified through Census data.
 Environmental Justice Plan maps were consulted to assess project impact on target populations.
 Projects located in the identified EJ areas are given additional points that are added to the overall scoring of the project which may help the project receive a higher ranking on the project priority list.
-Resulting funding decisions were incorporated into the 2021-2024 TIP.
+Resulting funding decisions were incorporated into the 2021-2024 TIP and will be incorporated into the 2024-27 TIP.